Long-Range Magnetic Order in Structurally Embedded Mesospin Metamaterials: Results and discussion

-Finally, for completeness, Fig.~\ref{ssf_synth} presents a simulation from a Type-I tiling of the islands that incorporates all the key contributions shaping the diffraction.
-These reciprocal space maps combine the calculated structural form factors, the sensitivity axis of the incident X-rays, and the experimentally determined magnetic order.
+Finally, for completeness, Fig.~\ref{ssf_synth} presents simulated line scans from a Type-I tiling of the islands, extracted in a geometry comparable to Fig.~\ref{off-on-resonance}b,d.
+The model combines the calculated structural and magnetic contributions, the mesospin form factor, and the sensitivity axis of the incident X-rays.
 The contribution from the form factor is accounted for as:

-where $S(\mathbf{Q})$ is the structure factor, which defines the positions of the scatterers within the lattice and their correlations, and $F(\mathbf{Q})$ is the mesospin form factor \cite{Als-Nielsen_Book}.
+Here $S(\mathbf{Q})=\sum_{j=1}^{N} s_j e^{i\mathbf{Q}\cdot\mathbf{r}_j}$ is the complex lattice-sum (structure-factor amplitude), and $|S(\mathbf{Q})|^2$ is the corresponding intensity structure factor, while $F(\mathbf{Q})$ is the mesospin form factor \cite{Als-Nielsen_Book}.
 It is worth noting that, in the most general case, one should account for two distinct form factors: a structural form factor, reflecting the Fe implantation profiles, and a magnetic form factor, describing the magnetization texture within each mesospin.
-The resulting simulation, shown in Fig.~\ref{ssf_synth}, reproduces all the major features observed in the experimental data, including the reduced-intensity outside the characteristic “×”-shaped envelope.
+The resulting line scans of Fig. \ref{ssf_synth} reproduce the overall intensity modulation observed experimentally.
+A detailed one-to-one comparison, however, would require additional modelling beyond this kinematic treatment, including the Ewald-sphere projection onto the planar detector, the intensity profile along the truncation rods sampled by the fixed-angle geometry, and instrumental broadening/resolution effects.